 - It can improve and make your immune system more effective and better over a period of time.

-- Could lessen swelling on an injury as this helps to constrict blood flow and excess fluid from reaching the injury.
+- This could lessen swelling on an injury as this helps to constrict blood flow and excess fluid from reaching the injury.

 Does Relief Factor Ease Joint Pain?